Kepler will not start (OS X 10.52) as JavaApplicationStub is not executable

 I figured out what is at the root of this issue.
 I use a CASE-SENSITIVE file system.
 I bet the test mac systems are not.
 I uninstalled and reinstalled Kepler, and payed more attention to the error messages.
 The installer can not find

 This prevents cp from copying into the app bundle the following: Kepler/lib/libproj.0.dylib, libgeos_c.1.dylib, libgeos.2.dylib, libgdal.1.dylib, and libexpat.1.dylib.
 It also prevents chmod from working on Kepler/kepler.sh and Contents/MacOS/JavaApplicationStub, which caused the primary symptom.

 Hopefully this is easy to fix.

-#4 Updated by Stuart Jefferys almost 12 years ago
+#4 Updated by Stuart Jefferys about 12 years ago

 Actually, It seems as if the copy is OUT of the Kepler/lib directory, but either way, it didn't happen on my Mac.
 The ~/lib directory is empty.
 Thanks for lib/library_readme.txt file.
 Hopefully I have copied the needed libraries over manually.
 Everything SEEMS to work fine.